 Kamado BBQs originate from Japan, and use wood or coal instead of charcoal.
 They are found in an egg shape and use ceramic grills instead of iron or steel.
 The temperature is controlled by adjusting the airflow, and high and low temperatures can be maintained for longer periods of time.
 This method of cooking food is renowned for giving a smoky, barbecued taste that can’t be achieved with charcoal briquettes or gas.
 Because of their unique design, kamado BBQs cost more than charcoal or gas alternatives.

-Once found only in Italian restaurants and pizzerias, the pizza oven is now making it’s way into British gardens.
+Once found only in Italian restaurants and pizzerias, the pizza oven is now making its way into British gardens.
 From small boxes placed on top of your BBQ to elaborate freestanding stone ovens, there has never been a better reason to get up to your elbows in flour and pizza dough!
 Pizza ovens reach very high temperatures in an enclosed space, evenly and thoroughly cooking your dough all the way through.
 The added perk is how great pizza ovens make your garden look!

 Made from cast iron or stainless steel, your grill plates are where you’ll be cooking your food.
-Cast iron generally has better heat conduction for a more even cook, although stainless steel is easier to keep clean and rust free.
+Cast iron generally has better heat conduction for a more even cook, although stainless steel is easier to keep clean and rust-free.

 Choosing a BBQ with a lid allows you to alter the temperature of the grill.
-With a gas BBQ, closing the lid will trap in heat and create an oven like condition for heating your food.
+With a gas BBQ, closing the lid will trap in heat and create an oven-like condition for heating your food.
 With charcoal grills, shutting off the airflow will reduce the temperature, as well as help create a smokey flavour by trapping in smoke.

-To make the most of your garden during the long ho summers, take a look at the rest of our Outdoor Living Page, along with articles on how to add flavour to your grilled food and how to clean your BBQ properly.
+To make the most of your garden during the long hot summers, take a look at the rest of our Outdoor Living Page, along with articles on how to add flavour to your grilled food and how to clean your BBQ properly.